navi-language/website/learn.md

 4
 ```

-Use `break` keyword to exit a while loop.
+Use the `break` keyword to exit a while loop.

 ```nv
 use std.io;